 Service charges are annual payments that leasehold property owners make towards the maintenance and running costs of the communal parts of their building or development.
 This covers things like building insurance, cleaning and maintenance of shared areas, lifts, gardens, security, and a reserve fund for major future works.

-- Mid-range private developments: Typically £1,000 to £2,500 per year
+- Mid-range private developments: Local listings suggest approximately £1,000 to £2,500 per year

-- Premium developments with concierge, pool, gym etc.: Can be £3,000 to £4,000 or more per year
+- Premium developments with concierge, pool, gym etc.: Local estimates suggest £3,000 to £4,000 or more per year

 Service charges are not optional.
 They are a contractual obligation as a leaseholder and non-payment can lead to legal action from the management company.
 Budget for them as a fixed annual cost before you complete a purchase.